Document Type | Modernised |

 Farewell, you Ladies of the Court, with all your masking hue:

-I do forsake these broadered gards, and all the fations new.
+I do forsake these broadered gards, and all the factions new,

-I banished am from happy sporte and all by spightful spight.
+I banished am from happy sport and all by spightful spight,

-Yet with a ioyful heart to God a Psalm I mean to sing:
+Yet with a joyful heart to God a Psalm I mean to sing:

 Forgiuing all and the king, of eche kinde of thing.
 [She] sing[s] and [they] exeunt.